 Processing and Storing Broiler Litter

 Broiler litter, like any other feed ingredient, has potential hazards associated with its use.
+It is not uncommon for litter to contain some broken metal from the normal equipment breakdowns in a poultry house.
+This can lead to hardware disease if these items are ingested.
 Many common feed ingredients have risks associated with pesticide residues, mycotoxins such as aflatoxin, and even nitrate toxicity.
 Broiler litter has potential hazards associated with pathogenic bacteria, such as Salmonella, and residues from medicated poultry rations, such as antibiotics, coccidiostats, copper, and arsenic.
 All litter, regardless of its source, should be processed to eliminate pathogenic organisms.

-Some broiler producers are considering the composting of dead birds in piles of broiler litter.
+Composting of normal poultry farm mortality is an approved and widely utilized method of dead bird disposal.
 Although this method might acceptably solve the problem of dead bird disposal, litter used in this way should not be used as a feed source for beef cattle.
+It is important to note that compost is the term most poultry growers associate with the finished product from dead bird disposal.
 The potential for disease transmission to the cattle has not been determined, and until research is complete, it is recommended that such litter not be used as a feed ingredient.

 Processing of broiler litter as a feed ingredient can be accomplished by any one of several methods: